xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 <img src="https://github.com/xiangivyli/Data-Science-Porfolio/blob/main/BT%20Customer%20Churn%20Prediction/Image/Coefficients.png#enroll-beta">
 </p>

 From the bar plot, it is easy to say that the tenure has a negative relationship with churn, it means if customers sign contracts longer, they are less likely to leave BT service.
+Meanwhile, total charge pushes customers to leave.
+Other features also play role on churn, like customers who are loyal prefer no internet service and two year contract rather than monthly contract.

+<a id = "ch5"></a>
+## Chapter 5 Recommendation

+For marketing team, I have several advices:

+- Provide bonus for longer contract
+- Add online security and phone service for each customer
+- Enhance tech support service
+- Use the model to analyse customers who may leave, then connect these customers for feedback